egel/code-wiki/programs/vim/vim.md

 <img src="img/Vim_logo.png" title="Vim - The ultimate text editor" width="150" />

 # Vim
 Vim is just a text editor.
-There is a version fro LUI and GUI.
-You can also install almost any operating system more popular.
+There is a version for LUI (Linear User Interface) and GUI (Graphical User Interface).
+You can also install this program at any popular operating system.

 Many people after the first "clash" with the programi usually asks:

-> But why is it like that great?
+> Why it is such a great tool?
 It's ugly, unpleasant and even ... @#$%^&!

-Its power hides with versatility of usage and outstanding modularity.
+Its power hides with versatility of usage and outstanding modularity :)

 ## Table of Contents